-Temporarily restricted net assets were available for the 20^{th} anniversary celebration which was held on June 1, 2016.
-The balance at June 30, 2016 of \$5,134 is shown in cash and cash equivalents on the statements of financial position.
+Temporarily restricted net assets were available for the 20th anniversary celebration which was held on June 1, 2016.
+The balance at June 30, 2017 and 2016 of \$0 and \$5,134, respectively is shown in cash and cash equivalents on the statements of financial position.
+During the year ended June 30, 2017, the Organization obtained approval from donors to transfer the excess funds remaining to the investment fund at the Delaware Community Foundation.